Hetch3t/eslint-config-serenity/README.md

 Every time starting new project I was catching frustration due to ESLint / Prettier / Standard etc. setup.
 So decided to have a single source of truth for linting and formatting purposes for my fullstack JS / TS projects.

+## Features

+- Very opinionated (though can be overriden)
+- Tabs by default
+- Focus on code consistency and readability
+- Easy setup for new projects
+- Support for both JS and TS

 ## Installation

 ### Package dependencies